continue-revolution/sd-webui-segment-anything/README.md

 ##### ControlNet Inpainting
 - Check `Copy to ControlNet Inpaint` and select the ControlNet panel for inpainting if you want to use multi-ControlNet.
 You can be either at img2img tab or at txt2img tab to use this functionality.
+- Configurate ControlNet panel.
+Click `Enable`, preprocessor choose `inpaint_global_harmonious`, model choose `control_v11p_sd15_inpaint [ebff9138]`.
+There is no need to upload image to the ControlNet inpainting panel, as SAM extension will help you to do that.
+Write your prompts, configurate A1111 panel and click `Generate`.

 #### Batch Process
 - Choose your SAM model, GroundingDINO model, text prompt, box threshold and mask expansion amount.
 Enter the source and destination directories of your images. **The source directory should only contain images**.